MrAhile/K8s-CKA/7-Security/security-context.md

 <details>
   <summary markdown="span">Solution</summary>

-1. Create a pod called secure with the alpine image.
-The container should run the command "sleep 3600" with the user ID 1000 and the group ID 1000
+1. Create a Pod named *secure* with a single container based on the *alpine:3.15* image running the command "sleep 3600" with the user ID 1000 and the group ID 1000

 ```
+cat <<EOF | kubectl apply -f -
 apiVersion: v1
 kind: Pod
 metadata: